Schatzie has bachelor's degrees in animal science and English and a master's in education.

 Caffeine’s potential lethality extends to more than just creepy-crawly insects: When given the option, slugs purposefully avoid caffeine-dipped roughage, and snails exposed to 0.5% caffeine solutions die within days (8).
 To find out how it kills snails, scientists monitored their heart rate: hearts beat faster at low caffeine concentrations, but at concentrations of 0.1% and above, the caffeine triggered a deadly erratic and slowed pulse (8).

 Larger forms of life succumb to the power of caffeine as well.
 By spraying caffeinated water on coqui frogs, the Hawaiian Department of Agriculture planned to perform mass amphibicide on the nuisance species with drug-induced heart attacks, forever silencing the amphibians’ loud, shriek-like calls (1, 5, 22).
 Luckily for the frogs, a lack of public support prevented the plan’s actual implementation (22,23).

-A post-mortem analysis of another larger animal--a wild parrot--following a 20 gram caffeine-laced meal of dark chocolate showed irreparable damage of its liver, kidneys, and brain neurons (10).
-A German Shepherd displayed symptoms of overheating, an elevated heart rate, and agitated behavior before dying after it was believed to have consumed a caffeine pill (for dogs the lethal dose is 140 mg caffeine per kilogram body weight) (11).
+A post-mortem analysis of another larger animal—a wild parrot—following a 20-gram caffeine-laced meal of dark chocolate showed irreparable damage to its liver, kidneys, and brain neurons (10).
+A German Shepherd displayed symptoms of overheating, an elevated heart rate, and agitated behavior before dying after it was believed to have consumed a caffeine pill (for dogs, the lethal dose is 140 mg caffeine per kilogram body weight) (11).